 Baton Rouge, Louisiana

 Uncover the secrets of one of America’s fastest growing cities and immerse yourself in the many landscapes that define Louisiana’s capital city, Baton Rouge.
 From legendary Southern cuisine that tantalises taste buds and upscale shopping hot spots to the renowned action of The LSU Fighting Tigers and an eclectic mix of museums, Baton Rouge’s past is as intriguing as its hospitality and charm.
+See our Top Ten things to do in Baton Rouge.

 Whether it’s Mardi Gras, music or arts, Baton Rouge takes advantage of every opportunity to revel in the good times.
 So whether your travels mean you're in Baton Rouge for the weekend or an extended stay, here is the grand tour of one of the most historic, vibrant and always unforgettable cities in the South.